Skip to main content

 The influence of probiotic-derived metabolites extends to the central nervous system and the hypothalamic-pituitary-gonadal (HPG) axis.
 SCFAs, particularly butyrate, can cross the blood-brain barrier and act as histone deacetylase (HDAC) inhibitors, thereby influencing gene expression within the hypothalamus and pituitary.

-This epigenetic regulation can alter the synthesis and release of gonadotropin-releasing hormone (GnRH) and luteinizing hormone (LH), the master regulators of sex in the gonads.
+This epigenetic regulation can alter the synthesis and release of gonadotropin-releasing hormone (GnRH) and luteinizing hormone (LH), the master regulators of sex hormone production in the gonads.
 Therefore, the gut microbiome’s impact is not limited to peripheral hormone metabolism; it has the capacity to modulate the very top of the endocrine command chain.

 This deep integration solidifies the status of the gut microbiome as a crucial component of human endocrinology, and probiotic supplements as a means of therapeutically targeting this system.